ChatShop: Interactive Information Seeking with Language Agents: Conclusion

 \section{Conclusion}

 \iws presents a information-seeking centric evaluation of language agents, revealing a range of limitations of current LLM models.
-We hope our fully automatic evaluation pipeline and baseline agents can benefit future exploration.
+We hope our fully automatic evaluation pipeline and baseline agents can benefit future research in creating agents that can explore and learn from the environment effectively.